How To Find & Engage Your Target Audience Online For Profit

 How I Understood My Audience

-But all you have to do is browse around relevant blogs & forums for an afternoon and you will see the same types of things over and over-
+All you have to do is browse around relevant blogs & forums for an afternoon and you will see the same things that will help you understand your audience.

 • People asking questions and getting the wrong answer